 Waging Nonviolence traveled to the fifth annual Gandhi-King Conference in Memphis this past weekend.
-In addition to making new friends and reconnecting with old ones—which is what it’s really all about—Eric and I presented a workshop on the role of blogging in nonviolent activism.
+In addition to making new friends and reconnecting with old ones, Eric Stoner and Bryan Farrell presented a workshop on the role of blogging in nonviolent activism.
 While it has been an exciting year for us, with massive uprisings in Tunisia, Egypt and the rest of the Arab Spring—not to mention Wisconsin—the real excitement has been the past two months, with Occupy Wall Street.

 We were excited to share this experience with the many great folks attending Gandhi-King this year and receive a really nice write-up in the Memphis Commercial Appeal.

 As a movement born in Uganda and Tanzania arrives in the United States, activists are drawing strength from lessons of earlier pipeline battles.

 Reproductive justice organizers are urging support for already-existing networks and abortion funds to subvert the Supreme Court ruling.

 After celebrating the Senate’s gun control legislation, advocates are planning new actions in the wake of the Supreme Court ruling on concealed carry.